Wearing face masks became mandatory in the ACT from 5:00pm Thursday 12 August 2021.

 How do I properly wear a face mask?

-The NSW Government has a step-by-step guide on how to put on, wear and dispose of a face mask.
+See Resources for mandatory masks below on how to put on, wear and dispose of a face mask.

 Here are some handy tips for wearing a mask: